PARVATHY-VIJAYAN/solid-fiesta/README.md

+# Tuple & Set
-# Write Python programs for the following:
+## Write Python programs for the following:

-1. To accept a sequence of comma-separated numbers from the user and generate the following with those numbers:- a.Tuple b.Set
+1.To accept a sequence of comma-separated numbers from the user and generate the following with those numbers:- a.Tuple b.Set